Richard Branson's Virgin Orbit stealthily launches new company dubbed Vox Space

 It's called Vox Space, and a website for the company bills it as a subsidiary of Virgin Orbit that will work to offer launch services to "the national security community of the USA and allied nations."
 A LinkedIn page for Vox Space says it's based in Manhattan Beach, California and employs two to 10 people.

 The company's website went live to little fanfare.
 It was reported on earlier by Tech Crunch.
-Virgin Orbit has not made an official announcement, and the company did not respond to requests for comment.
+Virgin Orbit has not made an official announcement, but when contacted by CNNMoney, a spokesperson shared a statement from Virgin Orbit CEO Dan Hart.

+"At Virgin Orbit, we want to be responsive to the space launch goals of our government and the need to make more use of commercial services to further expand America's leadership in space," Hart said.

+He added that "between Virgin Orbit and our subsidiary VOX Space, we are well positioned to serve all parts of the market."

 Branson's Virgin Group has two space outfits: Virgin Galactic and Virgin Orbit.
 The former was founded in 2004, and its goal is to send paying customers to the edge of space on a spacecraft, called SpaceShipTwo, via a launcher plane, White Knight Two.
 That outfit suffered a major setback three years ago when a pilot was killed during a test flight.
 Only in recent months has Virgin Galactic said it's ready to resume powered test flights.